 Following the sidechain, we have the usual threshold, attack, and release controls, which are essential in shaping the compression behavior.
 Then we have the ratio control, providing five different compression ratios: 2:1, 3:1, 4:1, 6:1, and 10:1.
 It’s worth noting that the additional ratios beyond the original hardware unit offer more versatility for users.
 Finally, we come across the output control.
 Interestingly, it only attenuates the signal, but you can compensate for the gain reduction using the gain control located below.
 This setup allows for precise control over the output and ensures a proper balance in the mix.

 You can use the Capital Compressor in mono, stereo, or even mid-side configurations.
 Additionally, the plugin provides some extra features not found in the original hardware unit.
 These include a mix knob, headroom adjustment for managing hot or low-level signals, a mono-fold option to fold the low end up to 200Hz, a gain control, and a saturator with adjustable intensity.
 These additional features enhance the plugin’s versatility and make it a powerful tool for mastering engineers.

 The plugin’s metering options include peak and LUFS (Loudness Units Full Scale).
 The LUFS meter offers both integrated and short-term measurements, which are particularly useful for mastering applications.
-Having these metering options ensures precise monitoring and control over the audio levels throughout the mastering process.
+Having these metering options ensures precise monitoring and control over the audio levels throughout the online mixing and mastering process.

 Now, let’s move on to the exciting part—listening to some examples and experimenting with the Capitol Compressor.
 Click the video below!